lisp-mirror/clcon/doc/demo-tour.md

 Switching between windows
 -----------
 In the editor, press `Control-.` to switch back to console.
 In the console, press `Control-Shift-e` to switch to editor.
+Press `Control-Tab`, `Control-Shift-Tab` to navigate through editor buffers.
+Press `Control-F12` to see buffer list widget.

 Compiling file from editor
 ------------